Bows against the Barons

-Bows Against the Barons is a 1934 children's novel by British author Geoffrey Trease, based on the legend of Robin Hood.
+Bows Against the Barons is a 1934 children's novel by the British author Geoffrey Trease, based on the legend of Robin Hood.
 It tells the story of an adolescent boy who joins an outlaw band and takes part in a great rebellion against the feudal elite.
 Trease's first novel, Bows Against the Barons marks the start of his prolific career as a historical novelist.
 It is notable for reinterpreting the Robin Hood legend and revitalizing the conventions of children's historical fiction in 20th-century Britain.

 Plot introduction

-Set in medieval England, Bows Against the Barons relates the adventures of a peasant boy who becomes an outlaw and joins the band of Robin Hood.
+Set in medieval England, Bows Against the Barons relates the adventures of a peasant boy who becomes an outlaw and joins the Robin Hood's band.
 Together, they take up arms against the masters of England and fight for the rights of the common people.
 The protagonist's former master tries to suppress them, but at great cost.

-The title refers to the primary weapon of the outlaws – the longbow.
+The title refers to the longbow, the primary weapon of the outlaws.

 Plot summary

 Bows Against the Barons takes place during the final months of Robin Hood's life, beginning in early June, and ending in the following year about February.
-It is largely told from the viewpoint of Dickon, a sixteen-year-old peasant boy from the village of Oxton.
+It is largely told from the viewpoint of Dickon, a 16-year-old peasant boy from the village of Oxton.